stellar/js-stellar-sdk/docs/learn/readme.md

 ### Following links
 The links returned with the Horizon response are converted into functions you can call on the returned object.
-This is allows you to just use `.next()` to page through results.
-It also makes fetching additional info like in the following example easy:
+This allows you to simply use `.next()` to page through results.
+It also makes fetching additional info, as in the following example, easy:

 ```js
 server.payments()